stn32/vps-manual/README.md

 # vps-manual
-- step-by-step instructions for setting up vps
+- step-by-step instructions for setting up vps for WP